ska-sa/spead2/doc/tut-5-send-pipeline.rst

    you encounter.
 Treat them as rough indicators of how important various optimisations are, rather than as the absolute throughput you should expect from your application.

+.. [#fakeaddr] This will not be the same as sending to an address of a real machine which is not listening on the chosen port: in that situation, the machine will send back ICMP "port unreachable" packets, which will affect the performance of the sending machine.